Category: documentdb

 }

-When the above code is compiled and executed, you will receive the following output which contains the Database and Resources IDs of the three databases and total number of databases.
+When the above code is compiled and executed you will receive the following output which contains the Database and Resources IDs of both the databases.
+In the end you will also see the total number of databases.

 ******** Get Databases List ********